babelouest/glewlwyd/docs/OIDC.md

 - `A192KW`, `A192GCMKW`: 24 first bytes of the hash
 - `A256KW`, `A256GCMKW`: 32 bytes of the hash

-If the key management encryption algorithm is `dir`, you must build a SHA256 hash of the secret, then depending on the `enc` value, you must use the n first bytes of the hash as follows:
+If the key management encryption algorithm is `dir`, you must build a SHA512 hash of the secret, then depending on the `enc` value, you must use the n first bytes of the hash as follows:
 - `A128CBC-HS256`, `A128GCM`, `A192GCM`, `A256GCM`: 32 first bytes of the hash
 - `A192CBC-HS384`: 48 first bytes of the hash
 - `A256CBC-HS512`: 64 bytes of the hash

+### Multipls keys

+If the plugin has multiple keys available, the client can choose any of them to encrypt their requests.
+But the client MUST set the `kid` value in the JWT header to specify the key to use for decryption.

 ### Access tokens, refresh tokens and code encryption